tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 ## Overview

-Currently, to avoid end users from being frequently disturbed, vendors are gradually starting to limit the number and frequency of notification messages pushed by application developers by type.
+Currently, to avoid end users from being frequently disturbed, vendors are gradually restricting the number and frequency of notification messages pushed by application developers by type.
 The message type is mainly identified by the channel ID (`ChannelID`).
-TPNS divides messages into two types based on the types provided by major vendors:
+TPNS classifies messages into two types based on the types provided by major vendors:

-- General message (default): this type is suitable for messages about group announcements, operational events, trending news, etc., which is mainly user-oriented universal content.
+- General message (default): This type is suitable for messages about group announcements, operational events, trending news, etc., which mainly contains user-oriented universal content.
-- Notification message/private message: this type is suitable for personal notification-related messages such as chat messages, order status changes, and transaction reminders.
+- Notification message/private message: This type is suitable for personal notification-related messages such as chat messages, order status changes, and transaction reminders.
 The number of notification messages is unlimited.

 The message type can be specified when you call the push API.